 3. Wholesale shipping capabilities

 With ShipBob, online store owners can create and manage wholesale orders entirely from one central dashboard.
-While ShipBob primarily specializes in DTC fulfillment, its B2B fulfillment capabilities are expanding more over time.
+While ShipBob primarily specializes in DTC fulfilment, its B2B fulfilment capabilities are expanding more over time.

 One of the biggest barriers to starting a business is the capital required to get up and running.
 A minimum order quantity may prevent some businesses from working with a manufacturer altogether, but an MOQ can often be better in the long run for some brands rather than buying a smaller batch of inventory at a higher per-unit cost (when you factor in the higher average cost over time as well as freight costs to account for the higher frequency of reorders).